michaeljolley/number-one/CODE_OF_CONDUCT.md

 ### BE WELCOMING AND OPEN

-Don’t engage in gatekeeping behaviors, like questioning the intelligence or knowledge of others as a way to prove their credentials.
+Don’t engage in gate-keeping behaviors, like questioning the intelligence or knowledge of others as a way to prove their credentials.
 And don’t exclude people for prejudicial reasons.

 ### RESPECT PRIVACY